 Professional contractors were the play here, both locally and nationally.
-Many contractors find the customer service at the big box stores very frustrating and want nothing to do with Amazon.
+Many construction professionals find customer service at the big box stores very frustrating and want nothing to do with Amazon.
 They also appreciate having a go-to person to buy from at a local company, who can answer questions that non-professionals cannot.
 And for this convenience, they’re often willing to pay a little more.

 Over the course of 3 years, FunnelKake:

 - Built out their ecommerce website on the Big Commerce platform